 - if you are using desiccated coconut or coconut powder, use warm water while grinding the chutney.

-coconut chutney recipe
+INGREDIENTS FOR coconut chutney

 for grinding coconut chutney